bulaxy/discord-bot/README.md

 # Discord-bot

-Casual Basi Music Playing bot.
+Casual Basic Music Playing bot.

+This Bot currently paused in development because my Raspberry Pi Zero server is not competitable with Node V12, so some features was not able to be deploy correctly.

 ## Bot Info